stefanholek/gpgkeys/docs/index.rst

 clean
 -----
-Remove signatures by keys not on the keyring.
+Remove expired signatures and signatures by keys not on the keyring.

 ::